AK-MATHS/Git_Hub_Upload/README.md

-# Git_Hub_Upload
+# Project Repository
-Here is a folder containing some of the projects I did while acquiring some of my hard skills.
+This folder contains some of my personal projects and practice sets using some of the hard skills I have acquired.